If you like lemon, you should try these yummy lemon slice-and-bake cookies which are light and full of lemon flavor!

-When I see a lemon dessert in a menu, I always pick it and taste it.
+When I see a lemon dessert on a menu, I always pick it and taste it.
 I can say lemon desserts make me happy.
 Although I eat chocolate a lot, I have some extra love to pastries with lemon.
-It won’t be surprising when you see different lemon pastry recipes here.
+It won’t be surprising to you see different lemon pastry recipes here.

 These cookies are crisp at the edges but not as crispy as my 4-Ingredient Easy Cinnamon Cookies.
 The egg in these cookies makes them delicate.

 It is an easy recipe but there are some important points that you should be careful with.
 These cookies are slice and bake.
 You already know this from the title!
-I slice the cookies 1/5 inches (5 millimeters) thick.
+I slice the cookies ⅕ inches (5 millimeters) thick.

 Another way to understand the correct time to turn off the oven is slicing 1 or 2 cookies thinner than others( appr.
 1/10 inches-2,5mm) as you can see this from the picture above.

 First, I mix the lemon zest and sugar with a fork until very well combined.
 You can rub the zest and sugar with your fingertips too.
 This mixing part brings the lemon flavor out.

 I take the dough from the bowl and divide it in half.
 As you work with the dough, you’ll see that it is easy to work with-not too sticky but if you find it a little bit hard to work with, you can add 1 teaspoon of flour into the dough.

 I make approximately 6 inch (15 cm) long, 2 inch (5 cm) thick log out of each dough.

 I put one side of the plastic film on top of the other side.
-It helps the dough not stick my hands when giving the proper final shape.
+It helps the dough not stick to my hands when giving the proper final shape.
 After giving the shape, I cover the dough with plastic film and keep it in the freezer for 40 minutes.

 I take the doughs from the freezer.
-If you don’t want to make the other half immediately, you can keep it up to 2 months in the freezer or 1 week in the fridge.
+If you don’t want to make the other half immediately, you can keep it up to 2 months in the freezer or 3 days in the fridge.

-To cut the doughs properly, I use a ruler and make 1/5 inches (5mm) lines on the dough.
+To cut the doughs properly, I use a ruler and make ⅕ inches (5mm) lines on the dough.

 The edges of the cookies will become slightly golden.
-This is the time when you should take them from the oven and leave them on the baking sheet for extra 5 minutes.
+This is the time when you should take them from the oven and leave them on the baking sheet for an extra 5 minutes.

 Lemon Slice-and-Bake Cookies